-- There are 29 Worker Welfare Centres in existence in the country to provide basic healthcare and treatment facilities.
-Because of inadequate fund, these centres are, to a large extent, dysfunctional (shortage of medicines and treatment facilities, shortages/absence of doctors and health workers).
-Necessary funds should be allocated to make these centres appropriately operational. - Development of workers' housing facilities in major industrial zones through PPP should be considered in the upcoming budget.
+- Necessary allocation of funds needs to be ensured in support of various activities, including insurance for workers, envisaged under the Labour Welfare Foundation Act 2006. - There are 29 Worker Welfare Centres in existence in the country to provide basic health and treatment facilities.
+Because of inadequate fund, these Centres are, to a large extent, dysfunctional (shortage of medicines and treatment facilities, shortages/absence of doctors and health workers).
+Necessary funds should be allocated to make these Centres appropriately operational. - Development of workers' housing facilities in major industrial zones through PPPs should be considered in the upcoming budget.

-3.5 ENERGY, INFRASTRUCTURE AND COMMUNICATION
+5. ENERGY, INFRASTRUCTURE AND COMMUNICATION

-3.5.1 Electricity
+5.1 Electricity